 Mind-body medicine is becoming mainstream.
 We know our beliefs affect our health.
 That’s the placebo effect, right?
 But did you know that you have the power to heal yourself.
 Yes!
-It’s just a matter of knowing the right formula.
+It’s just a matter of knowing the right formula for healing.

 The National Cancer Institute has reported success in treating melanoma patients by genetically altering their white blood cells.
 This enhances the ability of the immune system to kill cancer.